DrAlzahrani/Open-Source-LLM-RAG-Enhancement/README.md

 ```

 ### Step 5: Build and Run the Docker Container
+> **⚠️ Warning**: Ensure port `8888` is free.
+The script will automatically clean up this port if it's in use by stopping and removing any Docker container using it.

 Run the setup script to build and start the Docker container:
 ```bash
 ./docker_image_setup.sh